KKR to raise stake in Asian firm United Envirotech

-KKR & Co LP (KKR.N) has agreed to make a US$40 million follow-on investment in China-focused water treatment and recycling company United Envirotech (UNIT.SI) through a share purchase, the companies said in a statement on Tuesday.
+Jan 8 KKR & Co LP has agreed to make a US$40 million follow-on investment in China-focused water treatment and recycling company United Envirotech through a share purchase, the companies said in a statement on Tuesday.

 KKR will buy shares in the Singapore-listed firm at S$0.50 per share, which represents an 8.5 percent premium to the volume weighted average price for the last 30 trading days, they said.